jmackraz/baker-house/README.rst

 connection, and a simple server that provides a REST API to control the AV Receiver.

 Apart from a stripped-down Pyramid application for the REST service, there aren't any home automation or other frameworks.
-Configuration is managed by a environment variables exported from a setup file.
+Configuration is managed by environment variables exported from a setup file.

 While the code is very simple, setting up everything necessary in AWS/Alexa is not.
-Tutorials walk us through a lot of clicking in consoles, creating entities, downloading certificates and keys, selecting configurations, and associating or attaching them correctly.
+AWS and Alexa tutorials walk us through a lot of clicking in consoles, creating entities, downloading certificates and keys, selecting configurations, and associating or attaching them correctly.